godanny86/asset-share-commons/_pages/search/path/index.md

 Label for the filter.

-#### Metadata Property

-List of Asset metadata properties available for filtering.

-  * Labels/Properties are derived from available Metadata Schemas
-  * Lightning icon (⚡) indicates this property is optimized for search.
-  * Turtle icon (🐢) indicates this property is NOT optimized for search.

-#### Operation

-The search operation to perform between the Metadata Property and Option(s).

-  * **Equals**
-      * Metadata property exactly matches value
-  * **Does not equals**
-      * Metadata property does not matches value

 #### Auto-Search on Change

 Select to automatically apply this filter via a new search when this filter's options change.